Weekly Narrative Lectionary Zoom Drop-In Discussion

 For those interested in getting deeper with the Narrative Lectionary texts, stories, and sermons, we are pleased to offer a Narrative Lectionary Study session each week, every Wednesday at 10 in the morning.
 This is a weekly zoom drop-in discussion session.

-Please review the Discussion Guide, the Text Readings, and Worship Synopsis for each week prior to the Zoom sessions.
-Printable downloads for each are attached to this webpage.
+Please review the Discussion Guide, the Text Readings, and Worship Synopsis below on this page for each week prior to the Zoom sessions.
+Printable downloads for each are also attached to this webpage.

 Narrative Lectionary Discussion Guide